jamesAlhassan/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 2-strlen.c script -  a function that returns the length of a string.

 3-puts.c script - a function that prints a string, followed by a new line, to stdout

+4-print_rev.c script -  a function that prints a string, in reverse, followed by a new line.